Federal Direct Student Loans

 Loan Disbursements (paid out)

 Generally, your loan(s) will cover a full academic year.
 LDCC will disburse your loan by crediting it to your LOLA in two disbursements to pay tuition and fees and other authorized charges.
-If the loan disbursement amount exceeds your school charges, LDCC will pay you the remaining balance via EFT to your BankMobile preference.
+If the loan disbursement amount exceeds your school charges, LDCC will pay you the remaining balance via EFT to your BankMobile Disbursements preference.
 Check you LOLA for disbursements.

 Note: If you change your mind, a loan can be canceled, even if the MPN agreeing to the loan terms has already been signed.
 LDCC will notify you whenever it credits your student account with your Direct Loan funds.
 You may cancel all or a portion of your loan if you inform LDCC Office of Financial Aid within 14 days after the date LDCC sent you this notice, or by the first day of your payment period, whichever is later.
 If you have received funds from the loan to your student account, you will have to return the funds to the college.

-Loan Proration - Per federal regulations the college is required to prorate an undergraduate student's annual Direct Loan limits, when that are enrolled in their final period of study, that is shorter than an academic year.
+Loan Proration - Per federal regulations the college is required to prorate an undergraduate student's annual Direct Loan limits when that are enrolled in their final period of study that is shorter than an academic year.
 The maximum loan amount would be determined by the number of credit hours enrolled for the final semester.
 In some cases, the actual loan amount that a student is eligible (based on costs, EFC and other aid) may be less than the prorated loan limit.

 Repaying Your Federal Direct Student Loan Debt

 Enrollment Status and Other Changes - It is important to keep your loan servicer informed of any changes in your status, so that your loan information is up-to-date.
 This is your responsibility.
 You must notify the loan servicers if you; change your address or name, do not enroll at least half-time (six credit hours), stop attending school or drop below half-time, transfer from one school to another, or graduate.
-Until you graduate or leave LDCC, you must keep the Enrollment Services Office at LDCC informed of any of theses changes.
+Until you graduate or leave LDCC, you must keep the Enrollment Services Office at LDCC informed of any of these changes.

 After you graduate, leave school, or drop below half-time enrollment, you MUST complete the exit counseling session at www.studentaid.ed.gov.
 You will then receive information about repayment and your loan provider will notify you of the date your loan repayment begins.
 We cannot emphasize enough the importance of making your full loan payments on time either monthly (which is the usual pay cycle) or according to your repayment schedule.
 If you do not make your payments, you could end up in default, which has serious consequences.
 Student loans are real loans--just as real as car loans or mortgages.
 You must pay back your student loans.